Trent Benson: Murders

 On November 1, 2004, Benson left a local strip club, and on his way back home, he picked up 21-year-old Alisa Marie Beck.
-After paying her for sex, he became enraged when she complained about his performance, causing him to hit her head on the steering wheel and choke her until she lost consciousness.
-He then left her partially-clothed body in an alleyway less than a mile away from his house, and drove away.
+After paying her for sex, he assaulted her, hitting her head against the steering wheel and choking her until she lost consciousness.
+He then left her partially-clothed body in an alleyway less than a mile away from his house and drove away.
 Beck's body was found later that day.

 On August 16, 2007, he kidnapped a 47-year-old Hispanic woman from Horne and Main Street and pulled her inside his white Sedan.
 He then drove to an abandoned house, tore off her clothes, and raped her before leaving.
 After the assault, the woman hailed a taxi cab and was returned home, whereupon she informed the police.
 On October 14, Benson picked up 44-year-old Karen Jane Campbell off a street and negotiated a price for sex, but became angry when she asked for more money.
 He then attacked and killed her, leaving her body in a side street and attempting to speed away, accidentally running over her body as he did so.
 Her nude body was found ten days later, but police were unable to determine how exactly she had been killed.
 His final known attack took place on November 4, when Benson abducted a 35-year-old woman from Phoenix and took her to an abandoned house, where he raped and beat her.
 The victim survived the assault and was later found by a passerby.